-6. The call of the First Presbyterian Church, Statesville, North Carolina, to the Reverend Charles Jeremy Cannada to serve as Pastor was found in order; and the terms of the call (printed below) were approved.
-He will sign the Book of Ministerial Obligations when the way be clear, and the call was placed in his hands.
+1. That the call of the First Presbyterian Church, Statesville, North Carolina, to the Reverend Charles Jeremy Cannada to serve as Pastor be found in order; and the terms of the call (printed below) be approved; and that upon the signing of the Book of Ministerial Obligations, the call be placed in his hands.
 The Commission on Ministry is satisfied that this congregation has complied with the EEO provisions of the Book of Order (G-3.0307) and the AAEEO Policy adopted by Salem Presbytery (July 1993) in offering this call.
 The effective date is September 1, 2020.

 Cash Salary \$51,250

 Fair Rental Value of Manse \$20,438

 SECA \$ 3,921

 Utilities Allowance \$ 4,200

 Automobile Expense \$ 2,063

-1520

 Continuing Education \$ 2,000

 Moving Expense \$ 5,000

-Vacation 4 weeks

-Study Leave 2 weeks
+Vacation 4 weeks Study Leave 2 weeks

 Full medical, pension, dental, vision, disability, and death benefit coverage under Board of Pensions.
 Three-month Clergy Renewal Leave in the fifth year of service.
-One-month paternity leave.
+Onemonth paternity leave.

-7. The call of the Fellowship Presbyterian Church, Greensboro, North Carolina, to the Reverend Dr. Kathryn G. N. Campbell to serve as Pastor was found in order; and the terms of the call (printed below) were approved; and the call was placed in her hands.
+2. That the call of the Fellowship Presbyterian Church, Greensboro, North Carolina, to the Reverend Dr. Kathryn G. N. Campbell to serve as Pastor be found in order; and the terms of the call (printed below) be approved; and that the call be placed in her hands.
 The Commission on Ministry is satisfied that this congregation has complied with the EEO provisions of the Book of Order (G-3.0307) and the AAEEO Policy adopted by Salem Presbytery (July 1993) in offering this call.
 The effective date is June 1, 2020.